Wild vs. Jets: Betting Trends, Odds, Advanced Stats

 Wild Advanced Stats

-- The Wild have averaged a total of 6.3 combined goals over their last 10 games, 0.3 greater than this game's over/under of 6.
+- The Wild have had an average of 6.2 total goals scored in their past 10 games, 0.2 higher than this matchup's over/under.

-- In their last 10 games, the Wild and their opponents are averaging 7.3 goals, 1.1 goals lower than their season-long per-game average.
+- In their past 10 games, the Wild are scoring 0.5 fewer goals per game than their season-long average.

 Watch the NHL on Max with the B/R Sports Add-On